 History of Our Parish

-Saanich Peninsula Parish encompasses two churches, Our Lady of the Assumption, and St. Elizabeth of Hungary.
+Saanich Peninsula Parish encompasses two churches, Our Lady of the Assumption in Saanichton and St. Elizabeth of Hungary in Sidney.

-Our Lady of the Assumption came into being as a mission service to the Saanich Native Indians by the Oblates of Mary Immaculate who along with the Brothers of Mary Immaculate continue to have a special devotion to and relationship with the native Indians.
+Our Lady of the Assumption came into being as a mission service to the Saanich First Nations by the Oblates of Mary Immaculate who along with the Brothers of Mary Immaculate continue to have a special devotion to and relationship with the Indigenous peoples.

 The Saanich Peninsula, known for its peaceful farmland and rich tribal lore, was also the scene of many conflicts among various tribes.
 The Cowichans, Snohomish, Fort Rupert, Songhees, Salish, Haida, Pauquechin, Tsardip, Tseigurn, Northern Tribes, and others all sought to control what they considered a utopia of climate, beauty and natural resources.

-In May 1850, Rev Father Lempfrit, OMI, was the first 'Black Robe" known to visit the Saanich Indians.
+In May 1850, Rev Father Lempfrit, OMI, was the first 'Black Robe" known to visit the Saanich First Nations people.
 His visit lasted only one week during which he baptized upwards of 300 people.
 In 1859, Father Chirouse, O.M.I., visited the East Saanich Reservation.

-In 1860, Father Jayol, O.M.I., with the assistance of Brother Blonchel and some Indians built a log church dwelling.
+In 1860, Father Jayol, O.M.I., with the assistance of Brother Blonchel and some of the First Nations built a log church dwelling.
 He remained there for three years and was followed by Father D'Herbomes.
 Father D'Herbomes was later appointed Bishop and Superior of the Oblates and built a church on the Tsartlip Reserve.

 In 1893, one year after his ordination in Europe, Father Adrian Joseph Vullinghs performed his first baptism in Saanich.
 Apparently he had found Father Mandart's original 20 x 26 foot church, built of logs with squared timbers for pews; an altar of paper and living quarters consisting of two small cold rooms at the back of the church.
 He served the area from 1893 to 1909 and built the present church and residence on West Saanich Road.
 He took great pride in and was renown for his vegetable and flower gardens, shrubs and trees.
 He was recalled to Holland, and returned to Victoria in 1910.
 From then on Fathers Scheelen, Ronden, Contenraad, Boshouwers and Lemmens of the Marists Fathers of the Company of Mary served the Saanich Mission.